 The company also uses SSL encryption on every page your site, not just the checkout pages.
-Not to mention, the content delivery network is available to every customer no matter which plan you opt for.
+Not to mention, the content delivery network is available to every customer no matter which plans you opt for.

 LemonStand Customer Support

 Customer support is where LemonStand really excels.
 The ecommerce platform was built on jumping in when companies were moving so fast they couldn’t handle a website alone.
-The company provides free email and phone support, and depending on your ecommerce plan, you may receive preferred support.
+The company provides free email and phone support and depending on your ecommerce plan, you may receive preferred support.

 LemonStand also offers detailed resources such as user guides, theme documentation and the standard company blog for updates and tips on managing your site.